dwinterLA-zz/ground-source/README.md

 Go to `Site -> Front matter` (on left-nav) if you'd like to make a change to any of the existing templates.
 You can also add new templates on this page.

 Jankiness can sometimes happen when adding or removing fields for existing collections.
-For example, you might add a new field for the front matter template for `listing`, but then not see it as a valid editable field within the CMS itself.
+For example, you might add a new field for the front matter template for `listing`, but then not see it as a valid, editable field within the CMS itself.
 When this has happened in the past, I've directly edited the corresponding markdown file, and committed to `groundsource-dev`.
 Every collection is included as a folder at the root of the repo.
 Within each collection folder, each item is represented by a markdown file.
 Example path for Listing number 3: `ground-source/_listings/3.md`.

 ## Newsletter & Flyer